julelang/manual/src/std/fs.md

 - `Rdwr`: Open the file read-write
 - `Append`: Append data to the file when writing
 - `Create`: Create a new file if none exists
-- `Excl`: Used with Sema.Create, file must not exist
+- `Excl`: Used with OFlag.Create, file must not exist
 - `Sync`: Open for synchronous I/O
 - `Trunc`: Truncate regular writable file when opened